NateSkiles/MyThai-Code-Summary/readme.md

 From there the results are passed via the variable context back to the view to be rendered to the user.

 ## Front-End Development
-One of the things I would like to come back to is redoing the Front-End with Bootstrap, I just wrote out all of my css to save time getting Bootstrap to work properly.
-I have included a few pictures to illustrate my app and it's functionally outlined above.
+One of the things I would like to come back to is redoing the Front-End with Bootstrap, I just wrote out all my CSS to save time getting Bootstrap to work properly.
+I have included a few pictures to illustrate my app and it's functionality outlined above.

 ### Homepage
 ![Homepage](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/0f9ffa67d5aeb1f8c2e1831c025d1c08cb3e6818/images/MyThai%20-%20Home.png)